telgerdyehsan1997/Shakhleh/Website/wwwroot/scripts/lib/readme.txt

-﻿JavaScript libraries that aren't on Bower can be added in this folder.
+JavaScript libraries that aren't on Bower can be added in this folder.
 Make sure they are referenced in the /ScriptReferences.json.